Hudson Line (Metro-North): Rolling stock

-Electric service from and to Croton–Harmon uses the standard M3A and M7A multiple units also seen on the Metro-North Harlem Line.
-Diesel trains are headed by Genesis P32AC-DMs.
-These electro-diesels run off third-rail through the Park Avenue Tunnel.
-Turning the locomotives around at either end of the line would be cumbersome and time-consuming, so trains use push-pull operation with the locomotive usually on the north end of the train.
-They usually pull/push six or seven Shoreliner passenger cars with a cab car at the south end of the train.
+Electric service between Grand Central and Croton–Harmon uses the standard M3A and M7A multiple units also seen on the Harlem Line.
+Diesel trains are headed by Genesis P32AC-DMs or Siemens SC-42DMs pulling Shoreliner cars with a cab car at the south end.
+The P32AC-DMs are Dual-Mode locomotives, so they can run off third-rail through the Park Avenue Tunnel.

-The Genesis locomotives are mostly in Metro-North's silver-and-blue livery, but sometimes the New York, New Haven and Hartford Railroad's red-black-white palette can be seen as equipment on the line is pooled with ConnDOT, whose red-striped passenger coaches are also in wide use on the Hudson Line.
-The Metro-North-owned Genesis units received a new paint scheme in 2007.

-Future service proposals

 Penn Station Access

 As part of the Penn Station Access project, the MTA has proposed to send some Hudson Line trains to Penn Station in Midtown Manhattan.
 Hudson Line trains would access Penn Station via the Empire Connection, a segment of track owned by Amtrak.
 This segment currently used by Amtrak's Empire Corridor trains to access Penn Station, diverges from the Hudson Line between Riverdale and Spuyten Duyvil stations.
 The proposal includes the construction of two new Hudson Line stations along the Empire Connection in Manhattan; one near 125th Street in Manhattanville and the other near 62nd Street on the Upper West Side.
 The project would give Hudson Line riders a direct ride to destinations on the West Side.